-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system. - Lift the expansion-card latch. - 4.
-Hold the expansion card by its edges and remove it from the expansion-card connector on the expansion-card - If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and close the expansion-card latch.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+Open the system. - 3.
+Disconnect any cables connected to the expansion card or expansion-card riser. - NOTE: For a full-height expansion card, pull the tab to release the expansion card. - 4.
+Open the expansion-card riser latch.

+- To remove the expansion card, grasp the expansion card by its edges and remove it from the expansion-card connector on the riser. - 6.
+If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening.